 If you’re comfortable with a drill, this should be pretty easy.
 If you’re not, you might want to make a few practice drills on a piece of scrap wood to get the hang of it first.

-The jig will also instruct you towards what size to use.
+The jig will also instruct you on what size to use.
 These sizes can vary from ski to ski and it is important to get this correct.

 A hole that is too big will not hold your bindings and if you go too small, you will have to drill again.
 Once you drill the holes, make sure to get all of the scrap and drill shavings cleaned out before proceeding to the next step.